ramyagovind13/shop-easy/docs/features.md

 - **Student authentication**: Student login worflow with username and password.
 Since the student is a specific college student where the pantry is operating, We consider all the students of this college are registered to the pantry by default and has Shop Easy Access.
 - **View Inventory**: Get the list of available items in the inventory.
-- **Favorites List**: Students can mark items as favourite for quick purchases.
 - **Order Placement**: Place orders for the selected items and receive confirmation about the order.
 - **Order History**: Users should be able to view their purchase history.
 - **Order Cancellation**: Cancel order of the purchased items.
 - **Notifications**: Receive notifications about order status and announcements.
 - **Reviews and Suggestions**: Students can provide reviews and suggestions about the pantry.
-- **Favorites List**: Students should be able to mark favorites, View the marked favorites and remove favorites.
+- **Favorites List**: Students should be able to mark favorites, view the marked favorites and remove favorites.

 ### Minimum Viable Product features(Core features):

 #### Admin features:

 - **Admin authentication**
-- **Inventory Management**: Add, Update and Delete Inventory
+- **Inventory Management**

 #### Student features: